Latest News From D Block Metals

 Scope

-This policy outlines the goals, avoidances, and penalties that D Block Metals uses to ensure that none of our material can be considered a conflict mineral.
+This policy outlines the goals, avoidances, and penalties that D Block Metals uses to ensure that none of our minerals are responsibly sourced and not sourced from Conflict-Affected and High-Risk areas.

 Policy